tarunmittal-MIT/aks-deploy-applications/README.md

 alias k=kubectl
 ```

-> **Note**: This samples provided in this repository need to be modified/updated to use your values.
+> **Note**: The samples provided in this repository need to be modified/updated to use your values.

-## Quick Links to Modules and Clips
+## Table of Contents

 1. [Module 1: Preparing for Application Deployment](#module-1-preparing-for-application-deployment)